 And here’s the thing: it is possible to navigate the whole process without any help.
 But will you maximise your profit in the meantime?
 Well, that’s the big question.

 There are some good reasons to sell your Amazon business all by yourself.
 You’ll be in full control from start to end, and there’ll be way less fees involved.
-As long as you manage to bag the best price, you’ll come out of it feeling pretty good where the fees are concerned.
+So long as you get the best deal, you’ll be happy with the fees.

 On the other hand, because you’ll be doing everything yourself, this method is very, very time consuming and involving.
 It could take up to two years for you to finally negotiate a sale, and even then you might not get the price you wanted.
 If you’re in a hurry to sell, if now is the “right time to sell” because you want to move onto another venture, the DIY approach may not be the best one.